 We are a UK based grant giving charity.
 We support the work of UK charities and NGOs undertaking work that is charitable in nature.

-We also support organisations or projects that are not UK registered charities if they can indicate a UK registered charity that is able to receive funds on their behalf and are undertaking work that is international in focus.
+We also support organisations or projects that are not UK based if they can indicate a UK registered charity that is able to receive funds on their behalf and are undertaking work that is international in focus and charitable in nature.

 Size of grants and supported organisations